Corporate Registries - Searches & Registrations

 Revival - $320.00

-Any interested person may revive a dissolved corporation.
+An authorized person may revive a struck corporation.

 - has monetary or legal rights who has been affected by the corporation’s dissolution (for example: a director, shareholder, or creditor) and/or